ohhyangyang/m2-project-library/README.md

 500 - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault

-homepage - shows the user different books based on criterias (such as location) and different users (users that offer the most books); show some numbers as in amont of users already signed up and number of books available, how many books have been exchanged already
+Homepage - shows the user different books based on criterias (such as location) and different users (users that offer the most books); show some numbers as in amont of users already signed up and number of books available, how many books have been exchanged already

-signup - the page where the user can sign up to the book exchange platform
+Signup - the page where the user can sign up to the book exchange platform

-login - the page where the user can log in to his/her profile
+Login - the page where the user can log in to his/her profile

-profile page - shows the profile (username, photo) of the user with the books he/she is offering and the exchanged books + log out function
+Profile page - shows the profile (username, photo) of the user with the books he/she is offering and the exchanged books + log out function

-books - shows the "library" with the books (information displayed, reviews & co.) offered and already exchanged, filter options (categories), you can borrow the books there
+Book Library - shows the "library" with the books (information displayed, reviews & co.) offered and already exchanged, filter options (categories), you can borrow the books there

-users - shows users with the amount of books offered and borrowed

-add books - user can add additional books
+Add books - user can add additional books

-edit & delele book
+Delele book

-edit user - user can change his/her profile and upload/remove/change books
+Edit user - user can change his/her profile and upload/remove/change books

 ## Server Routes (Back-end)